isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution753.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase,Subscription / Leasing

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
-N.A. for non-SMEs

-### Things to Note
-Mandatory Specification
+Up to Mandatory Specification
 - Access controlled and tracked with RFID or other relevant technology
 - Equipped with the necessary sensor to track the essential inventory information stored in the cabinet: Item Description, Stock Quantity
 - Hardware must be linked with a software/ERP system to access the logs and inventory information

 Installation and maintenance fee are not supportable.
-?30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+?30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR% for non-SMEs

+### Things to Note
+Active

 ### Contact Information
 N.A.